modulozero/czytacz/README.md

 I happily moved on.

 ## Ideas For Later
-- Feeds with the same user ID
+- Feeds with the same source should be only fetched once
+- If the "updated" field is not present, I don't update the item.
+This may be wrong.